Fresca: Test marketing

 Coca-Cola began limited test marketing of Fresca in 1964.
-1965 saw expanded test marketing in Providence, Rhode Island and Seattle-Tacoma, Washington.
-It was also advertised for sale in Michigan and Ohio before 1966.
+1965 saw expanded test marketing in Providence, Rhode Island, and Seattle-Tacoma, Washington.
+It was also advertised for sale in Michigan and Ohio in late 1965.

 Introduction

 Fresca was introduced across the United States and in international markets in 1966.

 Since its introduction, Fresca has been marketed in the United States as a sugar-free, citrus (lime and grapefruit) flavored diet soft drink.
 In 1966 then Coca-Cola Company president J. Paul Austin announced the company's profits had doubled since 1959 and said "Other developments, notably the introduction of Fresca, now underway, promise further advancement in the refreshment industry".

 Multiple references in contemporary newspapers and Coca-Cola corporate websites refer to a wide 1966 US and international rollout of the Fresca soft drink brand.
-A single entry on one Coca-Cola website erroneously refers to a 1958 introduction of Fresca in the United States.
-There are no newspaper articles or media references that support that date.

 In 1967 Larrie L. Isenring, general manager of the Coca-Cola Bottling Company of Madison (Wisconsin) said the "newly introduced Fresca and pre-brewed coffee were the company's fastest growing products".

 Sales of Fresca quickly exploded.
 By March 1967, Merrill Lynch, Pierce, Fenner & Smith Inc. forecast increasing profits for Coca-Cola, saying "we believe Fresca... may be the nation's number three soft drink by the end of the year".

+In 1968, it was introduced into the Australian market under the name Tresca, where it was solidly marketed as a diet drink.

 By 1969, Fresca had the highest market share of all artificially sweetened soft drinks in America.

 Original bottle design

 Fresca was originally sold in 10 ounce bottles designed by the industrial design firm Hodgman-Bourke of New York, New York.
-The green glass bottle featured a groove under the logo panel designed to catch condensation from the top half of bottle.
+The green glass bottle featured a groove under the logo panel designed to catch condensation from the top half of the bottle.
 Dimples on the bottle's lower half were meant to represent bubbles from the soda's carbonation.